 This book was compiled to assist students studying for the Department of Trade Engineering Drawing examination for a First and Second Class Certificate of Competency.
 It will also benefit anyone studying for the Engineering Knowledge paper in Part B of the exam.
 The DoT requirements differ from standard drawing office practice.
-In order to determine the engineering knowledge of a candidate, a general assembly drawing is required.
+To determine the engineering knowledge of a candidate, a general assembly drawing is required.
 Details of the drawing are given in the form of dimensioned pictorial views of the individual components for an item of marine engineering machinery.
-The candidate's skill as a draughtsman is judged from his attempt at the drawing.
+The candidate's skill as a draughtsman is judged from his attempt at drawing.
 It is expected that the particular piece of machinery could be manufactured from the drawing, which necessitates inserting dimensions on a general assembly drawing - a practice not common elsewhere.
 This established textbook will assist students through the course.